ombulabs/blog/_posts/2016-05-13-a-comprehensive-guide-to-interacting-with-imap-using-ruby.markdown

 ## Searching email messages

-After selecting an email box, you can search email messages and return either the sequence number (`seqno`) for the email, or the unique id (`uid`).
+After selecting an email box, you can search email messages and find either the sequence number (`seqno`) or unique id (`uid`) for the email.

 The sequence number indicates the *current position* of the email message in the mailbox.
 So this number will be different after email messages before this email